top of page

 • We will continue to use the DOE’s electronic report cards that are accessible via your child's NYCSA.
 Parents will be asked to “sign off” via a Google Form to indicate that you have received your child’s report card, and attended parent teacher conferences, for each marking period.

-• PreK will use a narrative progress report for March and June.
-There will be no report card for the 1st marking period.
+• PreK will use a narrative progress report in January and June.

 Grading Policy & Information